Bank of America Corp at Bank of America Merrill Lynch Financials

-Alastair William Ryan - BofA Merrill Lynch, Research Division - Co-Head of European Banks Equity Research
+Alastair William Ryan - BofA Securities, Research Division - Head of European Banks Equity Research

-Ladies and gentlemen, welcome back.
-Good afternoon.
-This is my most nerve-racking presentation of the day because I'm with Paul Donofrio, the Finance Director of Bank of America, who pays the bills.
-But I think we're in good shape.
-He's joined today by Lee McEntire, Head of Group Investor Relations.
-Paul and Lee, thank you very much, indeed, for your time this afternoon, or this morning, indeed.

-Perhaps I'll kick off, Paul, if I could, with the big picture.
-So the last 6 months, how has the [bank] dealt with the last 6 months?
-And I guess that's across risk and client, but it's also society, the community.
-I think that's been quite an intense focus.
-Thank you.

-Well, thank you, Alastair.
-It's great to be here.
-Hello, everybody.
-In terms of how Bank of America has weathered this crisis to date, this health crisis to date, I would say that the last few months have tested us as a bank.
-And our grade,
+Thanks very much for being back with us.
+So this is a low-stress day for me, so we had our regulator in just now and then I've got my employer.
+So be kind, come on.

+I'm really appreciative of Alastair Borthwick, the CFO, coming over to be with us today with Lee McEntire, who many of you know well over the years.
+And Alastair, thank you.

-Bank of America Corp at Bank of America Merrill Lynch Financials CEO Conference (Virtual) Transcript
+Bank of America Corp at Bank of America Merrill Lynch Financials CEO Conference Transcript

 |Access to All Earning Calls and Stock Analysis